Can I Run OpenClaw With 8GB RAM and 8GB VRAM?

 Direct Answer

-With 8GB RAM and 8GB VRAM, OpenClaw can run, but this is the lower edge for local AI.
+With 8GB system RAM and 8GB VRAM, OpenClaw can run, but this is the lower edge for local AI.

 The GPU memory is enough for small Q4 models.
 The system RAM is the real constraint.
 OpenClaw is not only the model: it also runs a Node process, tool calls, shell commands, browser or file workflows, logs, and whatever else your operating system already has open.